Aston Villa appoint Liverpool legend Gerrard as new manager as he leaves Rangers

 There will, of course, be an element of intrigue for when Gerrard's Villa meet Liverpool, with the two sides yet to have faced each other in the 2021-22 season.

-The first meeting between the two clubs will take place on December 11, and will see Gerrard make an emotional return to Anfield, where the 41-year-old will undoubtedly receive a rapturous welcome.
+The first meeting between the two clubs will take place on December 11, and will see Gerrard make an emotional return to Anfield, where he will undoubtedly receive a rapturous welcome.